thebigpotatoe/node-red-contrib-face-recognition/README.md

 - __Age and Gender Predictions__
 - __Facial Recognition__

-This module also utilises the `child_process` module of Node.js to offload the complex calculations required to a separate thread.
+This module also utilizes the `child_process` module of Node.js to offload the complex calculations required to a separate thread.
 In turn, the offloaded task will not block the main event loop and allow Node-Red to continue other tasks.
 This is entirely optional and up to the user to decide to allow for better management of resources on a constrained device such as the Raspberry Pi.

 ## Installation